Permian: Insects

 Insects, which had first appeared and become abundant during the preceding Carboniferous, experienced a dramatic increase in diversification during the Early Permian.
 Towards the end of the Permian, there was a substantial drop in both origination and extinction rates.
+By the start of the Permian, there was already an active coevolutionary arms race between insects and plant reproductive structures, evidenced by both insect-caused damage in plants and defensive structures in plants aimed at minimising predation by insects.
 The dominant insects during the Permian Period were early representatives of Paleoptera, Polyneoptera, and Paraneoptera.
 Palaeodictyopteroidea, which had represented the dominant group of insects during the Carboniferous, declined during the Permian.
 This is likely due to competition by Hemiptera, due to their similar mouthparts and therefore ecology.
 Primitive relatives of damselflies and dragonflies (Meganisoptera), which include the largest flying insects of all time, also declined during the Permian.
 Holometabola, the largest group of modern insects, also diversified during this time.
-The earliest known beetles appear at the beginning of the Permian.
-Early beetles such as members of Permocupedidae likely xylophagous feeding on decaying wood.
-Several lineages, such as Schizophoridae expanded into aquatic habitats by the Late Permian.
+"Grylloblattidans", an extinct group of winged insects thought to be related to modern ice crawlers, reached their apex of diversity during the Permian, representing up to a third of all insects at some localities.
+Mecoptera (sometimes known as scorpionflies) first appeared during the Early Permian, going on to become diverse during the Late Permian.
+Some Permian mecopterans, like Mesopsychidae have long proboscis that suggest they may have pollinated gymnosperms.
+The earliest known beetles appeared at the beginning of the Permian.
+Early beetles such as members of Permocupedidae were likely xylophagous, feeding on decaying wood.
+Several lineages such as Schizophoridae expanded into aquatic habitats by the Late Permian.
 Members of the modern orders Archostemata and Adephaga are known from the Late Permian.
-Complex wood boring traces found in the Late Permian of China suggest that members of Polyphaga, the most diverse group of modern beetles, were also present in the Permian.
+Complex wood boring traces found in the Late Permian of China suggest that members of Polyphaga, the most diverse group of modern beetles, were also present by the Late Permian.

 Tetrapods

 The terrestrial fossil record of the Permian is patchy and temporally discontinuous.
 Early Permian records are dominated by equatorial Europe and North America, while those of the Middle and Late Permian are dominated by temperate Karoo Supergroup sediments of South Africa and the Ural region of European Russia.
 Early Permian terrestrial faunas of North America and Europe were dominated by primitive pelycosaur synapsids including the herbivorous edaphosaurids, and carnivorous sphenacodontids, diadectids and amphibians.
+Early Permian reptiles, such as acleistorhinids, were mostly small insectivores.